agb32/cosmadoc/docs/source/cosma8.md

 __pgi__

-Available via the pgi modules
+Available via the pgi modules.
+This may no longer work - if you have problems, please contact us.

 ### MPI Modules

 __OpenMPI__

 Usually best to use the newest openmpi module.
 A version of this with .no-ucx (e.g. `openmpi/4.1.1.no-ucx`) may offer more stable performance in some cases.
+However, this is usually not necessary for the newest modules.

 Large jobs may suffer from performance issues.
 This can sometimes be resolved by selecting the UD protocol over the newer DC (dynamical connection) protocol by setting: